SpikeInterface/spikeinterface/doc/modules/benchmark.rst

 .. image:: ../images/benchmark_estimation_fig3.png

-# TODO copy paste figures here

 **Other examples**

-With some imagination and by exploring a bit this repo TODO(ref rep), testing new methods for spike sorting steps is now an easy task : clustering, template matching, motion estimation, peak detection, ...
+With some imagination and by exploring a bit this `repo <https://github.com/samuelgarcia/sorting_components_benchmark_paper>`_, testing new methods for spike sorting steps is now an easy task : clustering, template matching, motion estimation, peak detection, ...

-If you are interested in this have a look to this preprint TODOref.